atienoanji/myblog/README.md

 * Open the site
 * To view blog;
     * Click on blog title.
-* To comment on a blog:
-    * Click on the write comment button and you will be able to write a comment.
-* To view comments on blog, click the toggle button

 ## Technologies used
 * HTML

 * CSS

 * FLASK(PYTHON)

 ###### Deployment
 * HEROKU